-- ☛ 180 DEGREE STREAMLINED DESIGN - The streamlined frame is designed according to ergonomics.
-Aegend adult swim goggles offer you undistorted peripheral vision as well as a safer and faster swimming experience. ❤ Not recommended for people with small face ❤
+- ☛ 180-DEGREE STREAMLINED DESIGN - The streamlined frame is designed with ergonomics in mind.
+Aegend adult swim goggles provide undistorted peripheral vision as well as a safer and faster swimming experience. ❤ Not recommended for people with a small face. ❤

 Aegend goggles are perfect for the casual lap swimmer.
 They feature a user-friendly strap system with a convenient quick release button.
 The goggles are comfortable underwater and rarely fog up.